Ravenscrag, Montreal: 1940 to 2021 : Allan Memorial Institute

-In 2018, the Government of Quebec "commissioned the Société québécoise des infrastructures (SQI) [...] to organize the redevelopment of the entire site [of the former Royal Victoria Hospital and the Allan Memorial Institute] by means of a Master Development Plan".
+In 2018 still, the Government of Quebec "commissioned the Société québécoise des infrastructures (SQI) [...] to organize the redevelopment of the entire site [of the former Royal Victoria Hospital and the Allan Memorial Institute] by means of a Master Development Plan".

 On August 29, 2019, the City of Montreal published its official "énoncé de l'intérêt patrimonial du site de l'institut Allan Memorial (Ancienne villa Ravenscrag)" (Statement of Heritage Interest of the Allan Memorial Institute Site (Former villa Ravenscrag)).
 In this statement, the City established the value it places on various elements of the Ravenscrag estate.
 For example, it attributed architectural and artistic value to the "exceptional quality of the architectural and design of the villa, the stables, the gatehouse and the surrounding wall, their great beauty and their representation of the opulence of the Golden Square Mile".
 Inside the residence, it attributed artistic value to the "formidable library furniture" as well as to the "decor incorporating gilding and the richly carved rosettes on the original ceilings of the ballroom (concealed above a suspended ceiling).
-However, this statement does not grant artistic value to the decorative paintings by the artist Giuseppe Guidicini in the living room and the library (hidden behind a layer of paint), nor to the original dining room table, probably from the J. & W. Hilton company, stored in the library, purchased by the Royal Victoria Hospital on November 19, 1940 at auction, nor to the painted portraits on canvas of Lady Marguerite Ethel Allan (painted by the artist Robert Harris) and Sir Hugh Montagu Allan, both located in the entrance hall, and nor even the portrait bust of Sir Hugh Allan sculpted by Robert Forsyth, located in the portico.
+However, this statement does not grant artistic value to the decorative paintings by the artist Giuseppe Guidicini in the drawing room and the library (hidden behind a layer of paint), nor to the original dining room table, probably from the J. & W. Hilton company, stored in the library, purchased by the Royal Victoria Hospital on November 19, 1940 at auction, nor to the painted portraits on canvas of Lady Marguerite Ethel Allan (painted by the artist Robert Harris) and Sir Hugh Montagu Allan, both located in the entrance hall, and nor even the portrait bust of Sir Hugh Allan sculpted by Robert Forsyth, located in the portico.

 On May 26, 2020, the McGill University Health Centre amended the deed of ownership of the Ravenscrag site: the legal entity of the former Royal Victoria Hospital officially transferred the Ravenscrag estate to the MUHC.

+On April 13, 2021, the Heritage Council and the Jacques-Viger Committee of the City of Montreal were asked to give their opinion on a draft bylaw amending the City's urban planning bylaw, as well as on a draft bylaw concerning the site of the former Royal Victoria Hospital and the Allan Memorial Institute.
+These committees jointly issued 19 recommendations, including "conducting a comprehensive inventory of heritage features located within existing buildings across the entire site" and "adding provisions to the draft bylaw relating to their protection."